 - Fresh coat of paint

-- Find homes for all the accumulated junk
+- Find a home for all the accumulated junk

 - Add some mirrors